Lahma712/Cellular-Automaton/README.md

 The cells which you draw are considered to be "alive" (red cells).
 After starting the automaton, with each frame, the state of every cell is updated according to the 4 rules described above.

+# Changing the ruleset:

+You can also change the ruleset by changing the <b><i>survival rule</i></b> and/or <b><i>birth rule</i></b>.
+Playing around with the ruleset can give rise to interesting results!

+- Survival rule: Number of neighbouring cells a live cell must have in order to survive.
+The default is set to <b>3 or 2</b>
+- Birth rule: Number of neighbouring cells a dead cell must have in order to become alive.
+The default is set to <b>3</b>

+Note on syntax: The numbers have to be entered in a concatenated form, f.ex if the survival rule is <b>3 or 2</b>, you enter it as <b>32</b>
 # Dependencies:

 -Python 3.x